mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ##### 5:24

 [In] the first period, when a group of  [Prajnaparamita Sutras](glossary#prajnaparamita-sutra) were compiled, at that time a group of Prajnaparamita sutras consisted of, for example, [Vimalakirti Sutra](glossary#vimalakirti-sutra), and [Mahaprajnaparamita](glossary#Mahaprajnaparamita) sutra.
 These are huge Buddhist scriptures.
 Mahaprajnaparamita sutra consists of 600 fascicles, 200,000 gathas in verse, and an equivalent number of syllables in prose.
-This is a collection of 16 sutras, the short and long [versions], which set forth the doctrine of prajna and [emptiness](glossary#emptiness).
+This is a collection of 16 sutras, the short and long [versions], which set forth the doctrine of prajna and [emptiness](glossary#śūnyatā).

 So, the number nine sutra, among those 16 sutras, is the [Diamond Sutra](glossary#diamond-sutra).
 It's full name is Vajracchedikā Prajñāpāramitā Sūtra.

-This sutra sets forth the doctrine of [shunyata](glossary#shunyata) and [prajna](glossary#prajna).
+This sutra sets forth the doctrine of [śūnyatā](glossary#śūnyatā) and [prajna](glossary#prajna).
 It is a very popular scripture, and many commentaries have been written on it.
 It is highly esteemed as a basic sutra in [Zen Buddhism](glossary#zen-buddhism ).

 We don't know who wrote this [Diamond Sutra](glossary#diamond-sutra).
 We know in [Buddhism](glossary#buddhism ), strictly speaking, no Buddhist scriptures [are] mentioned directly by [Buddha Shakyamuni](glossary#shakyamuni-buddha).
 All Buddhist scriptures were compiled indirectly, by his disciples and [patriarchs](glossary#ancestor).
 So absolutely no direct Buddha's teaching mentioned.
 Even the [āgamas](glossary#āgama), \[or] [Nikāyas](glossary#nikāya) – [there are] four kinds of āgamas, which are the oldest Buddhist scriptures, compiled by Buddha's disciples after Buddha's death.
 So only those āgamas were compiled by Buddha's disciples, collecting the Buddha's statements or words and phrases and lots of teachings, which Buddha's disciples had heard and had memorized.